jonbrennecke/edflib/README.md

 =======

 ###node
-cd into the /node folder in /src and run node-gyp
+cd into the /node folder in /src and run node-gyp to compile the C++ source files.

 ```
 cd src/node